dogukanburda/dogukanburda/README.md

 Science is process of getting knowledge by fitting theories to empirical evidence (knowledge gaining)
 and studying, modelling and abstraction of the natural world into ways we can understand.

 If you wanna find deep insights to the world study physics and computer science

+Istanbul Technical University - Physics Engineering '22

 Builder of the new Software 2.0